 The Puffy Royal is the third bed from Puffy.
-It’s an all-foam, mattress-in-a-box that uses a mixture of memory and poly foams to create a balanced feel.
+The one I’ll be reviewing here is the all-foam, mattress-in-a-box version.
+This foam bed uses a mixture of memory and support foams to create a balanced feel.
 The Puffy Royal is designed to be a luxury mattress, but is it really fit for royalty?

-I’ve tested out the other two mattresses in the Puffy line (the original Puffy and the Puffy Lux), so I was curious to take the Puffy Royal for a spin.
-I ran it through the whole gamut of tests, and I’m excited to share my findings with you here!
+I’ve tested out four other mattresses in the Puffy line: the original Puffy mattress, Puffy Lux mattress, the Puffy Lux hybrid mattress, and the Puffy Royal Hybrid mattress.
+To see how the Puffy Royal stacked up, I ran it through the whole gamut of tests, and I’m excited to share my findings with you here!

 Ready to dive into the Puffy Royal?
 Read on for my detailed review!
 Or hop down to my review summary if you only have time for the nuts and bolts.

-Now that we’ve peeked inside the Puffy Royal, we can make sense of how it feels to sleep upon it!
+Now that we’ve talked about who might and might not like the Puffy Royal, we can go into some detail about this mattress.
 Let’s kick things off by taking a look at this bed’s firmness.

 First, a heads up: Firmness is a bit subjective.
 Your body weight, shape, size and personal preferences will all affect how firm a mattress feels to you – and the same is true for me!
 So keep in mind that my assessment is just one perspective.